contiv/netplugin/README.md

 `netdcli -oper get -construct network tenant1-net1`

-- Create an endpoint (an endpoint is an interface to be associated with container)
+####Create an endpoint (an endpoint is an interface to be associated with container)

-`netdcli -oper create -construct endpoint -net-id tenant1-net1 -tag 12 tenant1-net1-ep1`
+`netdcli -oper create -construct endpoint -net-id tenant1-net1 -tag 12 -ip-address="11.1.1.1" tenant1-net1-ep1`

 Reading back the endpoint operation state can be done using